Australian children's books

 Three Walpiri boys reading books they prefer – about their own culture, May 1976.
 Image by and courtesy of Ludo Kuipers.

 People know that children's books help to shape young minds, and for this reason children's books form a special kind of mirror.
 They reveal the values and hopes of each adult generation and show us a great deal about Australian life.
-'Children's books, perhaps more than any other print media, reflect social change', says Maurice Saxby, expert on children's literature.
+'Children's books, perhaps more than any other print media, reflect social change', says Maurice Saxby, an expert on children's literature.

 After the end of the Second World War in 1945, there was increased support for children's literature through children's libraries, the formation of the Children's Book Council and its awards, and specialist bookshops.
 Children's literature flowered.
 It also developed a new realism at this time.